History Second and Third/Final Year module summaries

 Second year

 All second year BA History students have to take History in Theory and Practice.
-They also take Public History (or Professional Skills or a Future Skills module).
-They then choose FOUR optional modules drawn from a choice 20 more usually on offer (see below).
+They also take Public History (or Professional Skills, a Future Skills module or a Language module).
+They then choose FOUR optional modules, one each from four lists, which in total means they can choose from 20-30 different one-semester options (see below).

 • 20 credits